 To own a domain (domain name + extension), you have to register it with a domain registrar.
 The 3 most popular registrars are:

 You can check the availability of a domain directly on their websites.
-They have a searching tool that you can use for free.
+They have a search tool that you can use for free.

 A little reminder: you cannot register a domain that has already been registered by another person.
 However, getting it is possible.
 Some registrars provide a service that helps you contact the owner to buy the domain.
 Of course, you will need to pay additional fees for such service.